• Smiling woman with long blonde hair wearing a checkered shirt in front of a teal background.

 Clinician

-Payge Wyman is a Licensed Social Worker (LSW) and Board-Certified Assistant Behavior Analyst (BCaBA) originally from Kansas City, MO that uses her lived experiences to guide compassionate care with her clients.
-She earned her Bachelor of Psychology, with a focus in cognitive neuroscience, from Missouri University of Science and Technology in 2017 and her Master of Social Work from Metropolitan State University of Denver in 2025.
+Payge Wyman, LSW, BCaBA, is a Licensed Social Worker and Board-Certified Assistant Behavior Analyst originally from Kansas City, MO.
+She earned her Bachelor’s in Psychology with a focus in cognitive neuroscience from Missouri University of Science and Technology (2017) and her Master of Social Work from Metropolitan State University of Denver (2025).

-Her professional specialty and interest areas are trauma-assumed care, LGBT+ populations, experiential techniques, Acceptance and Commitment Training (ACT), comorbid depression and anxiety, multicultural issues, advocacy and social justice, and culturally responsive analysis and intervention.
-She has worked with clients of all ages and many different needs profiles, but finds it most rewarding working with teens and transition-aged youth between the ages of 12 and 25.
+Her focus areas include trauma-assumed care, LGBTQ+ populations, experiential techniques, Acceptance and Commitment Training (ACT), comorbid anxiety and depression, multicultural issues, advocacy, and culturally responsive intervention.
+While she has worked with all ages, she finds the most fulfillment supporting teens and transition-aged youth (12–25).

-Outside of work, Payge enjoys playing various types of video games, going to the mountains, and spending time with her family and friends.
-Some of her favorite things to discuss and learn about are dragons, video games, social science theories, TV and movie history, and animals.
-Her personal values are inclusion, dynamism, equity, authenticity, virtuosity, and integrity.
+Outside of work, Payge enjoys video games, the mountains, and time with loved ones.
+She loves discussing dragons, social science theories, TV and movie history, and animals.
+Her core values are inclusion, equity, authenticity, integrity, dynamism, and virtuosity.

 Renee Martin, B.S.